Linguistic development of Genie: Brain exams

 Beginning in January 1971 scientists administered a series of neurolinguistics tests on Genie, making her the first language-deprived child to undergo any detailed brain examinations.
-Based on tests and observations in everyday situations, doctors concluded that she was right-handed and that her brain was extremely right-hemisphere dominant for all functions.
+Based on tests and observations in everyday situations doctors concluded that she was right-handed, and that her brain was extremely right-hemisphere dominant for all functions.
 On tests specifically measuring Genie's language, her results were congruous with adult split-brain and left hemispherectomy patients.
 On a tachistoscopic test in 1975, Genie had little difficulty when asked to point to words which rhyme.
-Genie also did very well on one evoked response test involving familiar homophones, demonstrating that, similar to these patients, her receptive language comprehension was significantly better than her expressive comprehension.
+Genie also did very well on one evoked response test involving familiar homophones, demonstrating that, similar to these patients, her receptive language comprehension was significantly better than her expressive capacity.
 An EEG consistently picked up more activity from her right hemisphere than they did from the normal locations of the Broca's area and Wernicke's area in a right-handed person, especially finding a high level of involvement from her right anterior cerebral cortex.

 Based on these results the concluded that Genie's brain had completed lateralization and that, because Genie had received no stimulation in her language center when she was a child, it had atrophied and her language functions had instead lateralized to her right hemisphere.
-Her results on their non-language tests suggested to them that her hemispheric dominance was not simply reversed.
+Her results on their non-language tests were normal for a right-handed person and caused the research team to conclude that her hemispheric dominance was not simply reversed for language.
 They believed that Genie had been developing as a normal right-handed person until the time her father began isolating her, and attributed the extreme imbalance between Genie's left and right hemispheres to the fact that Genie's sensory stimulation as a child was almost exclusively visual and tactile.
 Previous observations of right-hemisphere language acquisition in adult split-brain and left hemispherectomy patients consistently showed that both populations were much better at learning vocabulary, although they were able to learn some basic grammar.
 Linguists noted these subjects had an advantage over Genie because, unlike her, their right hemispheres had already acquired at least a small amount of basic language.